prisma/prisma-examples/node-graphql/README.md

 ### 3. Deploy the Prisma API

 You will now deploy the Prisma API that's backing this example.
-This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below the code block).
+This requires you to have [Docker](https://www.docker.com) installed on your machine (if you don't have Docker follow the collapsed instructions below).

 Navigate into the `prisma` directory and launch Prisma via Docker: